 But it doesn’t last.
 Once new weather arrives, your pain should ease up.

 It’s not an old wives’ tale that people with arthritis “feel the cold coming on.”
 Cold weather may make it feel as if the fluid in your joints is thicker.
 This makes them stiffer than normal and more painful to move.
-One study found that for every 10 degrees the temperature drops outside, the more joint pain and stiffness you’re likely to feel.

 Most of your body heat is lost through your head, hands, and feet, so keep those body parts covered up when you’re outside.
 Wear a scarf, gloves, hat, and thick socks under your boots or shoes.